Jack Pleis: Later career

 Pleis arranged the songs on side one of Johnny Hartman's 1967 album, I Love Everybody, including "If I Had You", "I Cover the Waterfront", and "For Once in My Life".

-Under the moniker The Sound of Our Times, Pleis co-produced and penned two songs for the 1967 easy listening, psychedelic instrumental LP Music of the Flower Children.
+Under the moniker The Sounds of Our Times, Pleis co-produced and penned two songs for the 1967 easy listening, psychedelic instrumental LP Music of the Flower Children.

 Pleis produced several of Harry Belafonte's albums, Belafonte by Request (1970), The Warm Touch (1971), and Calypso Carnival (1971).
 Pleis also produced several of Jack Jones' albums, A Jack Jones Christmas (1969), A Time for Us (1970), and Christmas With Jack Jones (1973).
 He produced Hugo Montenegro's album, Colours Of Love (1970).

 In 1976, Pleis put out what would be the last album released under his own name, I Play the Songs the Whole World Sings, on Ranwood Records.

 Private life and death

 Pleis was married to singer Karen Chandler.
-He died on December 5, 1990, in Palm Springs, California, at the age of 73, and is survived by his children Michelle Pleis Stirber, Jason Pleis, and Damon Pleis.
+He died on December 5, 1990, in Palm Springs, California, at the age of 73.